 “They [the mainstream media] have not been doing this [fact-checking] at all.
 They are extremely meek when it comes to fact-checking the government,” says Samar Halarnkar, editor of IndiaSpend.org, which also runs Factchecker.in.
 In his opinion, most of this fact-checking is being done by independent, alternative news media, and Alt News is the leader of that pack.
 But taking on the government is a perilous task, and, in March 2017, Sinha received an anonymous death threat.
 So far, the BJP seems content to ignore Sinha, leaving the dirty work to its army of right-wing trolls.
 “I have no thoughts on the man,” said Amit Malviya, head of the BJP information technology group, when contacted by OZY for comment.

 Born in Ahmedabad, Sinha trained as a software engineer and worked in the United States for three-and-a-half years before chucking his job in 2013 to return to India.
 In July of that year, Sinha started a blog, Truth of Gujarat, in response to the case of Ishrat Jahan, a teenage Muslim girl, and four others who’d been killed in an encounter in 2004 in which police claimed they were suspected terrorists.
-The BJP, along with sections of the mainstream media, launched a spin-doctoring campaign to manage the image of its leaders who were named in a charge sheet filed by India’s Central Bureau of Investigation.
-It shocked Sinha into action, and he has since been channeling his resources into exposing the power of government to manipulate the “news” and dupe the public into buying its version of the facts.
+The BJP, along with sections of the mainstream media, launched a campaign to manage the image of its leaders who were named in a charge sheet filed by India’s Central Bureau of Investigation.
+It moved Sinha into action, and he has since been channeling his resources into exposing the power of government to manipulate the “news” and dupe the public into buying its version of the facts.

-Sinha’s war against fake news is fueled in no small part by the legacy of his late father, Mukul Sinha, the human rights activist who co-founded Jan Sangharsh Manch, a civil rights group that represented victims of the 2002 communal riots in Gujarat.
+Sinha’s war against fake news is fueled in no small part by the legacy of his late father, Mukul Sinha, a human rights activist who co-founded Jan Sangharsh Manch, a civil rights group that represented victims of the 2002 communal riots in Gujarat.
 Those efforts made Mukul a bête noire of Narendra Modi — then the chief minister of the state.
 Since his father died in 2014, Pratik’s mother has taken the reins of the organization.
 “I’ve grown up with the struggles [of common people] and going to their protests,” Sinha says.
 “That’s where I get my politics from, and that’s been a significant factor in what I do today.”